-How we test fridge freezers
+How we choose the best fridge freezers

 We put all fridge freezers through the same meticulous tests to ensure that real-life performance actually matches the claims.